 Robert S. Hansen

-Professor Hansen is the Francis Martin Chair in Business at Tulane University, where he joined the finance faculty in 2001.
-He previously taught at Virginia Tech, the University of North Carolina, Chapel Hill, the University of Michigan, and the University of Florida.
-His teaching and research interests include ownership structure, the cost of capital, valuation, financing, investment banking, and underwriting.
-He is published in many academic journals, including Journal of Finance, Journal of Financial Economics, and Review of Financial Studies, and has made numerous presentations at universities and conferences around the world, and to policymakers at NASD, the SEC, and the Department of Justice.
-Professor Hansen has received many awards for teaching and research, most recently the Irving G. Lavalle Research Award, Tulane University.
+Professor Hansen, who joined the finance faculty in 2001, has taught at Virginia Tech, Blacksburg, the University of North Carolina, Chapel Hill, the University of Michigan, Ann Arbor, and the University of Florida, Gainesville.
+His teaching and research interests include financial intermediation, corporate finance, valuation, financing, investment banking, underwriting, and private equity.
+He is published in a number of academic journals that include Journal of Accounting and Economics, Journal of Business, Journal of Finance, Journal of Financial Economics, Management Science, and Review of Financial Studies, and has made presentations of his research at universities and conferences around the world and to policymakers at NASD, the SEC, and the Department of Justice.
+His research has been discussed in the business media.
+Professor Hansen has received awards for teaching and research, most recently the Irving G. Lavalle Research Award, Tulane University.

 Francis Martin Chair in Business